teamstarter/gsg-boilerplate-typescript/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser while reloading if you make edits.

+A dashboard is also available to test your GraphQL schema at this URL: [http://localhost:8080/graphql](http://localhost:8080/graphql).

 The `yarn dev` command runs the app and the server with pm2.